 12. Turn on soft and hard-limit notifications to monitor spend daily.

-Bicom Systems and thinQ by Commio have the tools, techniques, and technology you need to avoid fraud.
+Bicom Systems and Commio have the tools, techniques, and technology you need to avoid fraud.
 Bicom sipPROT prevents common attacks by monitoring sip traffic and updating your firewall to block attacks.
 When you add Commio’s intelligent call routing (iCR) plus origination and termination services, you’ll prevent fraud, deliver maximum up-time, and save 40-70% on your calls.